palantir/gradle-baseline/docs/best-practices/microservices/readme.md

 `<service>-service`.
 Implementors have free reign over dependencies and Java version requirements.
 This package should be designed such that no API user has to (or would even want to) import any of its functionality.
-Functionality shared by the service implementation and clients should be exposed in a separate, light-weight (i.e., mostly dependency-free) package, e.g., `<service>-common`.

 ## Frontend-Serving Services